r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ---
 layout: post
-title: Write optimized Dockerfiles for fast builds and light images
+title: Dockerfile Optimization for Fast Builds and Light Images
 ---
 :pencil: :whale: :zap:

 ## Prologue
->Docker builds images automatically by reading the instructions from a Dockerfile -- a text file that contains all commands, in order, needed to build a given image.
+> Docker builds images automatically by reading the instructions from a Dockerfile -- a text file that contains all commands, in order, needed to build a given image.

-The explanation above was extracted from Docker [official docs][1] and summarizes what a Dockerfile is for.
+The explanation above was extracted from Docker’s [official docs][1] and summarizes what a Dockerfile is for.
 Dockerfiles are important to work with because they are our blueprint, our record of layers added to a Docker base image.

 We will learn how to take advantage of [BuildKit][2] features, a set of enhancements introduced on Docker v18.09.
-Integrating BuildKit will give us better performance, storage management and security.
+Integrating BuildKit will give us better performance, storage management, and security.

 ## Objectives
 - decrease build time;
 - reduce image size;
 - gain maintainability;
 - gain reproducibility;
-- understanding of multi-stage Dockerfiles;
+- understand multi-stage Dockerfiles;
-- understanding of BuildKit features.
+- understand BuildKit features.

 ## Pre-requisites
 - knowledge of Docker concepts
 - Docker installed (currently using v19.03)
+- a Java app (for this post I used a [sample Jenkins Maven app][3])

-## Let's get to it
+Let's get to it!

-### Simple Dockerfile example
+## Simple Dockerfile example
-Below is an example of a Java unoptimized Dockerfile.
-We will walk through several optimization as we go.
+Below is an example of an unoptimized Dockerfile containing a Java app.
+This example was taken from [this DockerCon conference talk][4].
+We will walk through several optimizations as we go.

 ```Dockerfile
 FROM debian